yeonjuan/html-eslint/docs/rules.md

 ---
-id: all-rules
+id: rules
-title: All Rules
+title: Rules
 ---

+# Rules

 - 🔧 - Meaning the rule can fix problems automatically by running eslint `--fix` options.
 - ⭐ - Meaning the rule is recommended.